rluiten/elm-date-extra/README.md

 Includes
 * flexible formatting of dates into strings
- * It has support for outputting dates with other offsets than local by some trickery.
+ * It has support for outputting dates with other offsets than local by deriving a timezone offset for a dates.
  * simple i18n support for long and short Day and Month names.
  * see [DocFormat.md](DocFormat.md)
 * compare dates
 * add or subtract time periods on a date
+ * When modifying dates using Duration Day, Week, Month, Year the library compensates for daylight saving hour varations it should behave very much like momentjs in its add subtract date field functions.
 * date diff
  * this is simple at moment and limited to Period module and the date fields
   * `millisecond`, `second`, `minute`, `hour`, `day`, `week`